Skip to sub navigation Skip to main content

 This Climate Change Strategy sets out a roadmap for reducing carbon emissions across Ashfield District

 Council’s operations and services.
-The Council provides a wide range of services to its local residents across the District and is one of the largest employers inthe area.
+The Council provides a wide range of services to its local residents across the District and is one of the largest employers in the area.
 These services include Housing, Parks and Green Spaces, Waste & Environmental Services, Environmental Health, Planning and Economic Regeneration.
 Therefore, the Council is well placed to have a positive impact on climate change in the area, which can be achieved through:

 • Establishing and understanding current emissions (carbon baseline)